Positive Mental Health

 - We run regular assemblies for the children to promote positive mental health and to remind them of the support that is available at the academy.

-For more information please read our Positive Mental Health Policy.
+For more information please read our Emotionally Healthy School Policy.

 - Zones of Regulation is about you recognising how you’re feeling using strategies or tools to stay in a zone or move from one to another

 - Supporting Good Mental Health from the Church of England

 For most of us, bereavement will be the most distressing experience we will ever face.
 Grief is what we feel when somebody we are close to dies.
 Grief is a very personal experience, everyone experiences it differently; there is no ‘normal’ or ‘right’ way to grieve; we need space to deal with our feelings in our own way.

 If you suffer a loss and you feel school can help you in any way, please do contact us.
 The links below provide access to support you and your child through this difficult time.